Plus500 Review – Fees, Features Revealed

 Plus500 offers CFD trading on 1,800 global shares.
 You can trade nearly all companies in the FTSE 350 as well as the majority of companies on the New York and Nasdaq Stock Exchanges in the US.
-That means that many of the best shares like Amazon, Netflix, Royal Mail, and Tesco can all easily be traded through Plus500.
+That means many of the most popular shares like Amazon, Netflix, Royal Mail, and Tesco can be traded through Plus500.

 During our Plus500 UK review, we found that the broker also enables you to buy shares CFDs on 21 additional exchanges in Europe, Asia, and Africa:

 Notably, Plus500 offers trading on several cannabis stocks for US and Canadian companies that are not available at many brokers.
 If you’re looking to get exposure to this popular industry, Plus500 may be a suitable choice.

 For all share CFD trades, Plus500 gives you the option of applying leverage at a 5:1 margin.

 Plus500 also offers CFD trading for 33 stock indices.
 The majority of these covers individual countries – for example, you can trade the FTSE 100 index to get exposure to UK stocks or the Japan 225 to get exposure to Japanese stocks.
 In addition, there are five sector-specific indices you can trade that cover cannabis, cryptocurrency, tech, battery development, and real estate.